 - 1 scoop protein powder, optional

-- Using an immersion blender or blender, mix together the yogurt, banana and berries and slowly add in enough milk until slushy.
+- Using an immersion blender or standard blender on high speed, combine blueberries, the yogurt, frozen banana slices and berries and slowly add in enough milk until slushy.
 Just make sure the yogurt is just thawed and slushy.

 If you make a recipe, be sure to snap a photo and hashtag it #homeandplate.
 I’d love to see what you cook!